Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Experiments and Analysis

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate on three benchmarks: BABEL-QA and HuMMan-QA for motion QA, and HumanML3D for motion captioning.
-BABEL-QA~\citep{endo2023humanmotionqa} contains 1{,}109 motions from the BABEL/AMASS dataset with 2{,}577 QA pairs covering action recognition, body part identification, and direction queries (1{,}800/384/393 train/val/test).
-HuMMan-QA~\citep{liu2024imore} contains 925 motions from the HuMMan dataset with 3{,}123 QA pairs of similar types (2{,}066/524/533 train/val/test).
-The original QA benchmarks use variable numbers of options (4--20 for BABEL-QA, 6--155 for HuMMan-QA), making cross-method comparison difficult.
-We standardize both to a fixed 10-option format: questions with fewer than 10 options retain their original set, while those with more are randomly subsampled to 10 (always including the correct answer).
-All methods are retrained and evaluated on this standardized format (except MotionLLM\cite{chen2024motionllm} which did not provide the pre-training data and checkpoints); details are provided in Appendix~\ref{app:experiments_setup}.
-HumanML3D~\citep{guo2022t2m}, the large and widely used benchmark for motion captioning, contains 14{,}616 motions (29{,}232 including mirrored augmentations) with 44{,}970 natural language captions.
+\paragraph{Datasets.} We evaluate on BABEL-QA~\citep{endo2023humanmotionqa} (1,109 motions, 2,577 QA pairs, 1,800/384/393 train/val/test) and HuMMan-QA~\citep{liu2024imore} (925 motions, 3,123 QA pairs, 2,066/524/533 train/val/test) for motion QA, and HumanML3D~\citep{guo2022t2m} (14,616 motions with 44,970 captions) for motion captioning.
+Since the original QA benchmarks use variable option counts (4–20 for BABEL-QA, 6–155 for HuMMan-QA), making cross-method comparison difficult, we standardize both to a fixed 10-option format (details in Appendix~\ref{app:experiments_setup}).
+All methods are retrained and evaluated on this format except MotionLLM~\citep{chen2024motionllm}, whose training data and checkpoints are unavailable (a fair comparison in Appendix~\ref{app:openvocab}).

-\paragraph{Evaluation metrics.} For QA, we report accuracy via exact string matching between the predicted and ground-truth answers, as in previous works~\citep{chen2024motionllm, liu2024imore, endo2023humanmotionqa}.
-For motion-to-text captioning, we use both text-motion alignment metrics and linguistic metrics.
-Alignment metrics include R-Precision (R@1/2/3) and MM-Distance, computed using the pretrained T2M evaluator~\citep{guo2022t2m}, which embeds both generated captions and ground-truth motions into a shared space and measures retrieval accuracy and distance.
-Linguistic metrics include BLEU@1/4~\citep{papineni2002bleu}, ROUGE-L~\citep{lin2004rouge}, CIDEr~\citep{vedantam2015cider}, and BERTScore~\citep{zhang2019bertscore}, which evaluate the textual quality of generated captions against reference captions.
-We note that the original CIDEr computation in prior works inadvertently includes extraneous symbols such as colons and newlines, which affect the scores.
-We therefore re-evaluate CIDEr for all baselines using their released checkpoints with a cleaned computation; details are provided in Appendix~\ref{app:metrics}.
-We follow the common evaluation protocol adopted by prior works~\citep{chen2024motiongpt3, wang2024motiongpt2, wu2025mgmotionllm, jiang2024motiongpt, guo2022tm2t}; detailed metric definitions are provided in Appendix~\ref{app:metrics}.
+\paragraph{Evaluation metrics.} For QA, we report accuracy via exact string matching following previous works~\citep{chen2024motionllm, liu2024imore, endo2023humanmotionqa}.
+For captioning, we use text-motion alignment metrics (R-Precision R@1/2/3 and MM-Distance computed with the pretrained T2M evaluator~\citep{guo2022t2m}) and linguistic metrics (BLEU@1/4~\citep{papineni2002bleu}, ROUGE-L~\citep{lin2004rouge}, CIDEr~\citep{vedantam2015cider}, BERTScore~\citep{zhang2019bertscore}) following the common evaluation protocol used in prior works~\citep{chen2024motiongpt3, wang2024motiongpt2, wu2025mgmotionllm, jiang2024motiongpt, guo2022tm2t}.
+Since prior CIDEr computations inadvertently included extraneous symbols (e.g., colons, newlines) affecting scores, we re-evaluate CIDEr for all baselines on their released checkpoints with a cleaned implementation; details in Appendix~\ref{app:metrics}.